AVEVA/sample-adh-grafana_backend_plugin-datasource/README.md

 ## Running the sample with Docker

 1. Open a command prompt inside this folder
+1. Build/run the frontend in development mode `npm run dev`
+   _Note: Using this command should automatically reload any front end changes made to the code while the grafana container is running_
-1. Build the container using `docker build -t grafana-adh .`
+1. Build/run the backend using `npm run server`
    _Note: The dockerfile being built contains an ENV statement that creates an [environment variable](https://grafana.com/docs/grafana/latest/administration/configuration/#configure-with-environment-variables) that overrides an option in the grafana config.
 In this case, the `allow_loading_unsigned_plugins` option is being overridden to allow the [unsigned plugin](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins) in this sample to be used._
-1. Run the container using `docker run -d --name=grafana -p 3000:3000 grafana-adh`
 1. Navigate to localhost:3000 to configure data sources and view data

 ## Using ADH OAuth login to Grafana